PopeCorn/card_game/README.md

 **Not very much to be honest** - this is just a project made by two beginner python programmers who are working on it in their free time, sometimes not even knowing what they are doing.
 We know that most of our code probably could have been done better, but this is just a learning project that is supposed to help us dive deeper into Python and get some experience with collaborating using tools like Git, nothing special.

+## How am I supposed to play the game?
+Our card game is meant to be **played on one device** by **2 players**.
+Every round both players put all of their characters in action, but can only execute one action per one hero.
+To know how to actually play the game, read the in-depth guide in .pdf format, where we go over all characters and their usage.

 ### PS:
 *Switching from Pycharm to VSCode is pretty painful, let me tell you*